 WHAT KEEPS YOU WELL?

-I was commissioned by Sefton Public Health to explore the views of young people in Sefton about what keeps them well.
+I was commissioned to explore the views of young people in Sefton about what keeps them well.
 This was carried out through a collaborative process working with the young people on creating photography to help illustrate their thoughts and views.
 Here are some of the case studies and the photography that has come from working in a collaborative way.

 GABBY